-As previously mentioned, hardship to ones spouse are also taken into consideration.
-Some exceptional hardship examples include instances where the spouses’s education or career would be disrupted, a scenario where they couldn’t financially uphold 2 households, psychological hardships, etc. be aware that while the exceptional hardship waiver technically only takes into account spouses and children, some consideration may be given to qualifying relatives or family members if they will face hardships.
+As previously mentioned, hardship to one’s spouse is also taken into consideration.
+Some exceptional hardship examples include instances where the spouse’s education or career would be disrupted, a scenario where they couldn’t financially uphold 2 households, psychological hardships, etc. be aware that while the exceptional hardship waiver technically only takes into account spouses and children, some consideration may be given to qualifying relatives or family members if they will face hardships.

 The J-1 holder must be able to provide evidence or proof of hardship.
 J-1 holders with a child or spouse that has a mental or physical condition may be able to prove exceptional hardship if the treatments are not accessible in the J-1 holders home country.

 However, the J-1 visa waiver’s exceptional hardship will not be granted for basic separation, readjustment, or any hardship caused to you.